kuujo/vertigo/README.md

 });
 ```

+### Shutting down vines
+Vines can be shutdown by calling the `Vine.shutdown` method.
+Note that *vines
+can only be shutdown by the process that created the vine.* This is because the
+process for shutting down local vs remote vines differs significantly.

 ## Working with feeders
 Feeders allow the user to control the flow of information to and from a vine.